 - Enjoy the awesome summer beach life and the amazing Santorini Beach Bars

-- Go on a big night out and enjoy bar hopping (read our awesome Santorini Nightlife ultimate Guide)
+- Go on a big night out and enjoy bar hopping (read our awesome Santorini Nightlife Ultimate Guide)

 Where is the best place to stay in Santorini in the winter?